Student Voices: A High-Schooler’s Perspective Does Music Affect Your Ability To Study

 Zeeshan Riaz

-Zeeshan Riaz is an internationally experienced consultant with over 25 years of proven track record with comprehensive experience of advising corporate, higher education, consulting and training institutions.
+Zeeshan Riaz is an internationally experienced consultant with over 25 years of comprehensive experience in advising corporate, higher education, consulting and training institutions.

-Zeeshan leads the business development, international brand building and student recruitment initiative in the region for StEPS partner institutes.
+He leads the business development, international brand building and student recruitment initiatives for StEPS partner institutes.

-Zeeshan has extensive experience in corporate strategy and development in Europe, Middle East and Asia, working in a range of industries with extensive involvement in Green-Field and Public & Private partnership development projects.
+He has extensive experience in corporate strategy and development in Europe, Middle East and Asia, working in a range of industries with extensive involvement in Green-Field and Public & Private partnership development projects which provides him with in-depth knowledge of the global job market to advise on career growth and educational pathways for professionals and students.

 With extensive experience in education management and administration, Saima has been the Founding Director for the Directorate of Faculty Development & Internationalisation (DFDI) at LCWU, and successfully launched a Faculty Development Centre as well as Pakistan’s first university-level mandatory Citizenship programme in collaboration with the British Council.
 She was thus responsible for supporting the enhancement of teaching and research capability of Asia’s largest women’s university, creating linkages with local and international partners, enabling students in social entrepreneurship projects, and raising the university profile on an international academic platform.